 Free enterprise systems promote the formation by business pirates of monopolies and cartels.
 These criminal entities weaken competition.
 Inflated consumer prices result.
 Just what Republicans want for their rich relatives and supporters.

 Maximizing profit is a goal of free enterprise that is right up on the entrepreneurs’ mantelpiece beside the Bible.
 But, have wealthy doctors and giant owners of hospitals made North American healthcare good for all the people?
 Of course not!

-Americans, think carefully before you shore up the Republican power-base of this right-wing brontosaurus of bullying bullshit into power.
+Americans, think carefully before you shore up the Republican power-base of this right-wing bully brontosaurus.
 Of course, I'm asking the professionally aggrieved to think, not something Trump supporters are good at.
-Preponderantly trumpsters are whiners, persons brought up by welfare parents to believe that all their troubles are ALWAYS “someone else’s fault.”
+Preponderantly Trumpsters are whiners, persons brought up by welfare parents to believe that all their troubles are ALWAYS “someone else’s fault.”

-This essay may be freely reproduced to help defeat Republicans and Donald Trump supporters, athletic and otherwise.
+Copyright 2018.
+But this essay may be freely reproduced to help defeat Republicans and Donald Trump supporters, athletic and otherwise.